Strategic Decision Making

 Attention and Feedback in Organizations

 John Joseph is an Associate Professor of Strategy at the University of California Irvine’s Paul Merage School of Business.
 John received his PhD from the Kellogg School of Management at Northwestern University.
 He also holds an MBA from the Wharton School at the University of Pennsylvania.
-John has taught in the full-time, part-time and executive education programs at Kellogg, has taught in the core curriculum for Duke’s full-time MBA program, and now teaches core strategy (full and part-time) and executive education programs at UC Irvine.
+John has taught in the full-time, part-time and executive education programs at the Kellogg School of Management and Fuqua School of Business at Duke University and now teaches across all programs at UC Irvine.
 He is a decorated instructor who has received several teaching awards.

-John’s experience outside academia includes managerial positions in the technology, pharmaceutical and non-profit sectors.
-His speaking, research and consulting engagements include: Argyle Executive Forum, British Petroleum, Children’s Hospital of Orange County, CMO Council, Dart Enterprises, Duke University Hospital, General Electric, Heidrick and Struggles, Kellogg Center for Non-Profit Management, Market-bridge, Molina Healthcare, Motorola, and Samsung Electronics.
+John’s research, teaching, and consulting engagements include: British Petroleum, Children’s Hospital of Orange County, CMO Council, Dart Enterprises, Duke University Hospital System, General Electric, Heidrick and Struggles, Kellogg Center for Non-Profit Management, Market-bridge, Mazda, Molina Healthcare, Motorola, QTC, Samsung Electronics, and the University of California, Irvine.

 Selected peer-reviewed publications